EVERYONE knit with loop yarn!

 As shown below, put the foundation chain loop through the two loops in the stitch.

 Push the two loops back out of the way and have the foundation loop sticking forward.
 Try to keep the foundation loops in a row so you don't get confused by which loops are the "loops" and which are the foundation loops.

 Below is a photo at the end of the row.
 Keep the foundation loops pulled upwards away from your work.
 The working yarn loops which stick up should be pushed back and out of the way.

 The row is complete.
 Continue by alternating step 2 and step three for the number of rows required for your project.

 Below shows a rug in progress with many rows finished.
 If you are having problems following this photo tutorial, please watch the video tutorial above as it may be easier to see the full process.

-OTHER LOOP YARN TUTORIALS:
+Other LOOP YARN stitch TUTORIALS:

-LOOP YARN PROJECTS:
+Fun LOOP YARN PROJECTS

 You can find other Loop Yarn Project ideas and tutorials on our Pinterest Board Loop Yarn - Tutorials and Projects.